-The Department of Immigration and Citizenship, through the Settlement Grants Program (SGP), provides funding to assist humanitarian entrants and migrants settle in Australia and participate equitably in Australian society as soon as possible after arrival.
+We provide funding, through the Settlement Grants Program (SGP), to assist humanitarian entrants and migrants settle in Australia and participate equitably in Australian society as soon as possible after arrival.

 The SGP is targeted to deliver settlement services to humanitarian entrants, family migrants with low levels of English proficiency and dependants of skilled migrants in rural and regional areas with low English proficiency.

 The SGP is a discretionary, merit-based program.
 Decisions to award grants are made by the Minister for Multicultural Affairs.
 The Minister’s decision is final and there is no review process.

 For the 2013–14 financial year, about $41 million will be made available under the SGP.
 Of this, around $10.5 million will be available to fund new services and a further $30.5 million for ongoing settlement grant commitments.

 The SGP funds settlement services under the following service types: